Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/topic-structure.md

 # Topic Structure
-If you want to give your knowledge base a structure, this is the place.

-To get to Topic Structure, first navigate to a knowledge base, then in the navigation pane, click the folder icon.
+Topics are a type of categorization for knowledge base articles.
+A heirarchical structure can be create using topics in order to provide a logical grouping of articles and a way to easily navigate through to the knowledge that they are looking for.

+## Before You Begin
+* To create and mange topics, either the Knowledge Administrator role or the Knowledge Manager role is required.

+## How To Access
+Topics and topic structures are unique to each knowledge base.
+Before you begin adding topics, you must first create a knowledge base.
+Once created, the Topic Structure option can be found in the navigation panel for the knowledge base.

 plus button to create a new KB topic (title, description, parent topic, status)